7 Great Experiences to Try During Spring in Pittsburgh

 Read more

-13 Reasons to Visit Pittsburgh in February – Outdoor and Indoors in Winter
+10 Reasons to Visit Pittsburgh in February – Outdoor/Indoors

 On the surface it seems like February is the month where things quiet down in Pittsburgh.
 Winter is at its coldest, the month is short, and overall life moves at a slower pace than months in the more vibrant seasons of the year.